-* Africa Israel Investments, Danya Cebus excluded for 2nd time
+* Africa Israel Investments, Danya Cebus excluded for 2nd

 * India's Sesa Sterlite also excluded

 * Fund allowed to buy sovereign bonds from Myanmar

 OSLO, Jan 30 Norway's finance ministry has told